ferro/ferro/README.md

 # The Code

 There is an instance of content script in each tab, and it brings up and handles the main Ferro UI when the shortcut is hit.
-There is one background script, which along with the options page has access to the extension's local storage.
-The content script saves and deletes sessions by sending messages to the background script, which makes the changes to local storage and then updates the `f.sessions` global variable in each tab.
+There is one background script, which along with the options page has access to the extension's local storage and chrome extension API.
+The content script sends commands to the background script, which executes them.
+The background script also maintains sessions state by making changes to local storage and the `f.sessions` global variable in each tab.
 The options page provides an interface to change sessions and the Ferro keyboard shortcut, and it updates each tab's `f.sessions` and `f.shortcut` variables as well as saving the changes to local storage.

 * `content-main:` the main logic of the content script - it listens to key events, dispatches commands from a state machine, and renders the UI
 * `keys:` lists the special keys Ferro recognizes